amantuladhar/amantuladhar.github.io/_posts/2016-10-02-PostConstruct.md

 subtitle: What and where can we use @PostConstruct
 ---

-WOrld In this article we will talk about `@PostConstruct`.
+In this article we will talk about `@PostConstruct`.
 Let's start with simple example

 ```java
 @Service